openassistive/awesome-assistivetech/README.md

 *Using switches and scanning*

+### Reading material

+* [Switch Access to Technology](https://acecentre.org.uk/resources/switch-access-technology/) - a comprhensive guide to scanning and the various patterns out there.

+### Scanning on the web

 * [Switch Access for Webpages](http://leifcr.github.io/switch_access/) - is a coffeescript that enables switch/keyboard control for navigating a webpage for AAC users.
 Nice demos.
 Well implemented.
+* [switchScanJS](https://github.com/mikethrussell/switchScanJS) - a jQuery based implementation with auto-scanning.
+* [AAC-Shim](https://github.com/CoughDrop/aac_shim) - a simple helper method for helping web apps that want to support being embedded inside an AAC system.
+Check out the [demos](https://tools.openaac.org/demo.html).

 # Support